Google Messages end-to-end encryption rolling out in beta - 9to5Google

 Last month, Google announced that it would fulfill a long-time feature request in its RCS client.
 End-to-end encryption in Google Messages is now rolling out for some beta users.

+Update 12/10: E2E encryption is rolling out to many more users of the Google Messages beta.
+Besides the announcement prompt and lock icons, heading to the “Details” page in the overflow menu of a conversation offers a “Verify encryption” option.

+There are 16 sets of five digits that Google suggests you read aloud (over a call) to the person you’re in contact with to confirm that “only your intended recipient receives your end to-end encrypted messages.”
+This is very much optional, but something for those that want to go the extra step.

-In mid-November, Google announced the security feature alongside the global availability of its direct RCS solution.
-E2EE means that the contents of a chat cannot be read by anybody as its sent from sender to receiver.
+Original 12/7: In mid-November, Google announced the security feature alongside the global availability of its direct RCS solution.
+E2EE means that the contents of a chat cannot be read by anybody as it’s sent from sender to receiver.

 Google is initially enabling end-to-end encryption for one-to-one conversations.
 It will be on by default with no option to disable and past chats automatically upgraded, thus resulting in a very privacy-first stance from Google.
 Besides RCS/Chat needing to be enabled, both parties have to be on the Google Messages beta.